lgonzalezrouco/pti/microservices/README.md

 ## 1. Introduction

-In this session we will experiment with Kubernetes, a container-orchestration system commonly used as a way to host applications developed with a microservices architectural style.
+In this session we will experiment with Kubernetes (aka k8s), a container-orchestration system commonly used as a way to host applications developed with a microservices architectural style.
 Microservices is a broad concept, here we will only focus on the abstractions and tools that Kubernetes provides.

 <p align="center">
   <img src="microservices_intro.png" width="600">